silentbicycle/greatest/README.md

 ## Color Output

-If you want color output (`PASS` in green, `FAIL` in red, etc.), you can pipe the output through the included `greenest` script:
+If you want color output (`PASS` in green, `FAIL` in red, etc.), you can pipe the output through the included `greenest` script in `contrib/`:

 ```sh
 $ ./example -v | greenest